rosco-m68k/rosco_m68k/README.md

 ## Getting boards fabricated

-If you want to get boards fabricated, we recommend JLCPCB - they did all of our commercial boards when the rosco_m68k was offered for sale on Tindie.
+If you want to get boards fabricated, we recommend JLCPCB - they do all of our commercial boards.
 These are the options you'll want when ordering from them (these should be readily adaptable to other fabs too!)

 ![JLCPCB Fab Options](images/jlcpcb-options.png)